arunphilips/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 *From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The R Script run_analysis.R performs these 5 tasks and also creates a final tidy data set.

+1) The script first reads in the test and train data for subject, activity and measurements and combines these.

+2) The script then names the measurements from the data in feature names file.

+3) Data of only mean and standard deviation measurements is extracted.

+4) Activity numbers replaced with Activity Names.

+5) The variable names are given more descriptive names.

+6) Average of measurements according to activity and subjects are separated into a new data set.